California coastal prairie: Description

 California's coastal prairies are the most species-rich grassland types in North America, with up to 26 species present per square meter.
 They have been described in literature as "previously unrecognized biodiversity hotspots," and are also known to provide an array of essential services—for instance, carbon storage, water filtration, agriculture, and livestock farming.
 In spite of the numerous benefits associated with maintaining this ecosystem, it is considered to be one of the most threatened ecosystems in the state of California, with less than one percent of undisturbed coastal prairie remaining today (mainly in or around Point Reyes National Seashore).
 It is also the single most urbanized major vegetation type in the US; 24% of coastal prairie habitat in California has been lost to urban sprawl.

 Among the most defining attributes of the California coastal prairie is its Mediterranean climate.
-This climate type entails hot and dry summers, cold and wet winters, and mild year-round temperatures as a result of close proximity with the Pacific Ocean.The growing season for these prairies takes place during the winter, and is followed by a dormant, low-rainfall period during the summer.
+This climate type entails warm and dry summers, cool and wet winters, and mild year-round temperatures as a result of close proximity with the Pacific Ocean.
+The growing season for these prairies takes place during the winter, and is followed by a dormant, low-rainfall period during the summer.
 These seasonal changes to water availability have thus spurred a variety of adaptations favoring drought resistance across the many species endemic to these areas.
 Some perennial grasses utilize humid air as a source of up to 66% of their total water intake, making fog another indispensable abiotic factor in this ecosystem.
 Other drought-resistant strategies include deep root systems, summer dormancy, and enhanced water storage (e.g. bulbs, tubers, taproots, etc.).

 The California coastal prairie is commonly defined by its predominant grass types, of which there are two: Deschampsia coastal prairie (located in Point Reyes peninsula) and Danthonia coastal prairie (located in Bolinas Ridge).
 This ecosystem can also be characterized by topographic features including sea bluffs, uplifted grassy bald hills, hillside slopes, lowland grasslands, and coastal marine terraces.
 The centuries-long accumulation of organic matter within these coastal regions has culminated in the production of a rich and dark prairie soil that is commonly referred to as mollisol.
 As a result, the aforementioned coastal terraces are often used for agricultural purposes, and can be seen in areas such as Santa Cruz and San Luis Obispo.

 As a disturbance-dependent ecosystem, these coastal prairies are not only adapted to change, but cannot properly thrive without it.
 Disruptive factors such as wind, fire, salt spray, digging, and grazing help to maintain more open (as well as healthy) grasslands; for example, they are crucial to facilitating the release of nutrients, stimulating microbial activity, and regulating competition between woody and herbaceous plants.
 The profile of grazing species inhabiting these prairies has evolved over time in the following manner: